 Why You Should Switch to Code-Based Design

 Since the very beginning of digital product design, the default way of designing user interfaces has been image-based.
-Designers have been drawing different states of the mobile app or web designs using graphic design tools – GIMP, Adobe Illustrator, Fireworks, Sketch, or now Figma, Invision, Adobe XD – and then the development teams have been writing code that would replicate what has been drawn.
+Designers have been drawing different states of the mobile app or web designs using graphic design tools – GIMP, Fireworks, Sketch, or now Figma, Invision, Adobe XD (which you can in Adobe Creative Cloud) – and then the development teams have been writing code that would replicate what has been drawn.
 But over the years this method has proved to have considerable limitations.
 What limitations are those and is there an alternative?
 Read on to find out.

 The Problems with Image-Based Design